lopmanlab/GlobalMix/README.md

 6. Scripts
 7. Codebook

 Each country contains participants and contact diary datasets.
-The other folder has datasets from previous studies used for the analysis.
+The other folder has other datasets used for the analysis.
-The scripts folder has scripts used for the analysis of published papers.
+The scripts folder has scripts used for the analysis of the published paper.
 The Codebook folder has codebooks explaining the variables in the datasets.

 The GlobalMix datasets are named as follows;
 - country-code_participant_data_aim.RDS